 This may be an eye-opener.
-After all, it seems that if you trust your employees, and your team is great on communication and motivation, everything is going to be fine.
+After all, it seems that if you trust your employees, and your design team is great at communication and motivation, everything is going to be fine.
 Not necessarily!
 It’s important not only to determine boundaries and rules but also to check that all employees abide by them.
 The situation when everyone is equal before the law smooths out a lot of contradictions and disagreements.

-As a result, you’ll get a fine-working system: the task is set in the task manager, the employee tells you about it, you analyze whether they understood it, and if all is OK, the work begins.
+As a result, you’ll get a fine-working system: the task is set in the task manager, the colleague tells you about it, you analyze whether they understood it, and if all is OK, the work begins.
 If there is a misunderstanding — start all over in a way that is convenient: verbally, in writing, by setting instructions or making a video, etc.

-Trello holds quarterly design team retros and Zoom video chat for communication and weekly manager 1-on-1 meetings.
+Trello holds quarterly design team retros and Zoom video chats for communication and weekly manager 1-on-1 meetings.
 Every week managers and designers meet for an hour to discuss growth profiles, work in progress, challenges, and opportunities.

 Brady Voss of Facebook stresses the need for good connection and is a fan of over-communicating: